Scientific Name

 Description

-Echeveria pallida is a beautiful succulent that forms large rosettes on a stem, simple at first but ultimately giving off numerous branches from below that take roots, forming large clusters.
-The stems grow up to 6 inches (15 cm) tall and up to 0.6 inches (1.5 cm) in diameter.
-Leaves are lime-green, spoon-shaped, up to 6 inches (15 cm) long, and up to 3.6 inches (9 cm) wide.
+Echeveria pallida is a beautiful succulent that forms large rosettes of broad, lime-green leaves on a short stem.
+Initially simple, over time, the stem gives off numerous branches from below that take root, forming a large cluster.
+The stems can grow up to 6 inches (15 cm) tall and 0.6 inches (1.5 cm) in diameter.
+The leaves are spoon-shaped, measuring up to 6 inches (15 cm) long and 3.6 inches (9 cm) wide.

-The flowers are scarlet to pink and appear on an up to 3 feet (90 cm) tall inflorescence in winter.
+The flowers are scarlet to pink and appear in winter on branched stalks with branches that bend over their weight.
+The flower stalks can grow up to 3 feet (90 cm) tall.

 Hardiness